Cengage Group

-Cengage Group is an American educational content, technology, and services company for the higher education, K-12, professional, and library markets.
+Cengage Group is an American educational content, technology, and services company for higher education, K–12, professional, and library markets.
 It operates in more than 20 countries around the world.

-Company information

-The company is headquartered in Boston, Massachusetts, and has approximately 5,000 employees worldwide across nearly 38 countries.
+The company is headquartered in Boston, Massachusetts, and has approximately 5,000 employees in nearly 38 countries.
 It was headquartered at its Stamford, Connecticut, office until April 2014.

 Gale is Cengage's library reference arm and specializes in e-research and educational publishing for libraries, schools and businesses.
 The company creates and maintains databases that are published online, in print, as e-books and in microform.